UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var apiInstance = new UltraCartRestApiV2.WebhookApi();

-var webhookOid = 56; // Integer | The webhook oid to retrieve log summaries for.
+var webhookOid = 56; // Number | The webhook oid to retrieve log summaries for.

 var opts = {
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
-  'offset': 0, // Integer | Pagination of the record set.
+  'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'since': "since_example" // String | Fetch log summaries that have been delivered since this date/time.
 };